pi-lar/neuropil/doc/source/ngizerosearch.rst

 contents, each participant will contribute a bit of search capacity for others as well.

     // use more than one search "subject"!
-    // "search" + shingle size + data space = dhkey for msg subject
+    // "search" + shingle size + search space = dhkey for msg subject
     // query contains target probability that is used for searching documents
     // query contains a "required" bloom filter that is used to compare and search for data objects
     // "required" bloom filter always has a target probability of 1.0
     // query contains a "optional" bloom filter that is used to compare and search for data objects
-    // "option" bloom filter will use the target probability of the query to match elements
+    // "optional" bloom filter will use the target probability of the query to match elements
-    // --> the target probability can be used for comparing jaccard similarity
+    // --> the target probability can be used for comparing jaccard similarity of minhash results

     // each node can define to which shingle size it would like to respond to
-    // plus it defines attribute bloom filter:
+    // for each searchable document plus it defines an attribute bloom filter:
     // add required document attributes to the required bloom filter
-    // add minhash signature and optional document attributes to the bloom filter
+    // add minhash signature and optional document attributes to the optional bloom filter
     // --> size of optional bloom filter depends on shingle size (e.g.256 for 1 shingles, then double)
     // --> size of optional bloom filter depends on shingle size (e.g.512 for 2 shingles, then doubled)
     // --> ...